dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 A set of **Hyper-parameters** can be used to define the architecture of the neural network implemented in the BDNN.

-`-BDNNnodes 16 8`: defines the number of layers and nodes in each layer (default: two layers of 18 and 8 nodes)
+`-BDNNnodes 16 8`: defines the number of layers and nodes in each layer (default: two layers of 18 and 8 nodes); 30 20 10 would specify three layers with 30, 20, and 10 nodes.

 `-BDNNoutputfun`: Activation function of the output layer: 0) abs, 1) softPlus, 2) exp, 3) relu 4) sigmoid 5) sigmoid_rate (default=5)